Spirit of the Few Monument: Unveiling

 The unveiling of the monument, in the grounds of the Kent Battle of Britain Museum at the former grass airfield at Hawkinge, was held on 29 July 2022, on the 82nd anniversary of the taking of the photograph that inspired it.
 In attendance were a number of relatives of the seven pilots and a contingent of personnel from No. 32 Squadron.
 Actor David Jason was to be the guest of honour but was ill with COVID-19.
-Instead, Squadron Leader Woods, the commander of No. 32 Squadron, unveiled the monument.
+Instead, Squadron Leader Woods of No. 32 Squadron, unveiled the monument.
 A flypast by four Hurricanes took place.